An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Baselines and Submitted Systems

-\textbf{System S4} was based on the SYKI-SVC \cite{zhou2025syki} system, and is also based on the SVCC 2023 T02 \cite{zhou2023t02} system, which performed as one of the top systems in the previous challenge.
+\textbf{System 4 (S4, VAEGAN) \cite{hu2026controllables4}} was based on the SYKI-SVC \cite{zhou2025syki} system, and is also based on the SVCC 2023 T02 \cite{zhou2023t02} system, which performed as one of the top systems in the previous challenge.
 The model is trained in three stages, with each stage focusing on: so-vits-style super-resolution reconstruction, technique disentanglement with Whisper feature \cite{radford2023whisper} averaging, and target singer fine-tuning.
 The team used around 110 hours of singing data (including the SVCC 2025 training data) to train the model.
-An ablation study where the Whisper feature averaging strategy was removed was also submitted.
-The team submitted for Task 1, including an ablation study, totaling to 2 submitted systems.
+An ablation study where the Whisper feature averaging strategy was removed (S4A) was also submitted for subjective evaluation, and a system without the use of the super-resolution reconstruction was also submitted for the objective evaluation (S4A1).
+The team submitted for Task 1, including two ablation studies, totaling to 3 submitted systems.

-\textbf{System S5} was based on the open-sourced SeedVC \cite{liu2024seedvc} system, which uses a flow-matching model to generate mel-spectrograms.
+\textbf{System 5 (S5, Diffusion)} was based on the open-sourced SeedVC \cite{liu2024seedvc} system, which uses a flow-matching model to generate mel-spectrograms.
 The key difference is the use of the Residual Style Adaptor to capture additional stylistic information, such as articulation and vocal techniques.
 The team used around 10k hours of speech and 500 hours of singing data including the SVCC 2025 training data to train the model.
 The team submitted for both Tasks 1 and 2, totaling to 2 submitted systems.

-\textbf{System S6} was based on Vevo1.5 \cite{zhang2025vevo2} and was improved by taking the provided pretrained weights from Baseline 2, and fine-tuning the ARLM part using Direct Preference Optimization (DPO) \cite{rafailov2023dpo} post-training.
-The researchers used 500 hours of carefully filtered web-scraped data and the SVCC 2025 training data to fine-tune the ARLM.
-An ablation study where the ARLM was instead fine-tuned with LoRA \cite{hu2022lora}, including FiLM and style cross-attention modules were also submitted.
-The team submitted for both Tasks 1 and 2, including an ablation study for each task, totaling to 4 submitted systems.
+\textbf{System 6 (S6, ARLM+Diffusion) \cite{wang2026s6system}} was based on Vevo1.5 \cite{zhang2025vevo2} and was improved by taking the provided pretrained weights from Baseline 2, and fine-tuning the ARLM part using Direct Preference Optimization (DPO) \cite{rafailov2023dpo} post-training, by first fine-tuning with LoRA \cite{hu2022lora}, and introducing FiLM and style cross-attention modules into the ARLM.
+The researchers also used 500 hours of carefully filtered web-scraped data and the SVCC 2025 training data to fine-tune both the ARLM and the flow-matching model.
+An ablation study where the ARLM was instead fine-tuned without the use of DPO (S6A) was also submitted for subjective evaluation.
+Other ablation studies for objective evaluation includes: full parameter fine-tuning (S6A1), LoRA fine-tuning only (S6A2), and LoRA fine-tuning with only FiLM embeddings (S6A3).
+The team submitted for both Tasks 1 and 2, including four ablation study for each task, totaling to 10 submitted systems.